Graphical Model Inference with Erosely Measured Data: Proofs

-where $C_2$ is also a universal constant. \end{lemma} \begin{proof}[Proof of Lemma \ref{lem:kron_err2}] The proof is very similar to the proof of Lemma~\ref{lem:kron_err}.
+\begin{proof}[Proof of Lemma \ref{lem:kron_err2}] The proof is very similar to the proof of Lemma~\ref{lem:kron_err}.
 In the following, we only show the detailed upper bounds for the first-order error terms (4 terms for each of the two cases, with $\cN^{(1)}$ and $\cN^{(2)}$ respectively), while the higher-order error terms can be bounded as a constant factor multiplying the first-order error bounds using the same arguments as in the the proof of Lemma~\ref{lem:kron_err}.

 In particular, one can show that one of the first-order error term satisfies

 where we applied $n_{j,k,j',k'}\leq n_{j',k'}$ on the third line, and

 Similarly, one can show that